Accelergy-Project/hwcomponents-cacti/README.md

 # HWComponents-Cacti

-This estimator connects CACTI to the HWComponents.
-It provides estimators for SRAM, DRAM, and caches.
+This model connects CACTI to the HWComponents.
+It provides models for SRAM, DRAM, and caches.
 This is adapted from the Accelergy CACTI plug-in.

 ## Installation
 Clone the repository and install with pip: